Year 3

 Blackman Class - 3B Percival Class - 3G

-Miss Smith, Mrs Buczkowska and Mrs Williams will be working within both classes.
+Miss Smith, Miss Banks and Mrs Howard will be working between both classes.

 Welcome to the Year 3 page!
 We hope you had a restful break and are looking forward to an exciting term of learning and fun.
 We hope you find the information below helpful, it should give you an insight as to what your child will be focusing on this term across the curriculum.
 Our termly newsletter is also attached below with further information as well as key dates.
 If you have any questions or concerns, please do not hesitate to contact us on the Year 3 email account - year3@kingsnorth.kent.sch.uk.